 - When you have created it, restart your Mac and log in with the new Administrator account.

-- See if the 'other volumes in this container' disappeared.
+- Check storage again to see if the 'other volumes in this container' disappeared.

 3. How to manage each volume using Terminal